pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ##### addRouterBuilder(routerBuilder: RouterBuilder): void

-Register an Express Router to handle arbitrary requests made to the Backstage backend.
+This method registers an Express Router to handle arbitrary requests made to the Backstage backend.

 | Parameter       | Type                                                            | Description                                             |
 |-----------------|-----------------------------------------------------------------|---------------------------------------------------------|